perrycate/tldr/posts/so-good-they-cant-ignore-you.md

 ### Cal's personal mission-development system:
 Imagine a 3-level pyramid.

- * Top level: Tentative Research Mission
+#### Top level: Tentative Research Mission
 * Rough guideline directing where he wants to go
 * Is developed after first acquiring career capital

- * Bottom level: Background Research
+#### Bottom level: Background Research
 * Every week he exposes himself to something new about his field.
-       * Read a paper, attend a talk, meet with someone, etc.
+(Read a paper, attend a talk, meet with someone, etc.)
 * Adds the summary to his Research Bible (see rule 2)
 * Goes on a walk every day to mull over his research
- * Middle level: Exploratory Projects
+#### Middle level: Exploratory Projects
 * Results in most of the work he does as a professor
-    * Uses little bets to explore promising ideas from his background research
+* Uses little bets to explore promising ideas from his background research:
     * Small enough to each be completed in less than a month
     * Forces him to create new value (eg master a new skill and produce new unique results)
     * Produces a concrete result that he can use to gather concrete feedback
 * Keeps track of the hours spent working on these in his monthly hour tally

-"Hardness scares off the daydreamers and the timid, leaving more opportunity for those who are willing to take the time to carefully work out the best path forward and then confidently take action."
+> "Hardness scares off the daydreamers and the timid, leaving more opportunity
+> for those who are willing to take the time to carefully work out the best path
+> forward and then confidently take action."

 -------------
-### My Opinion
+## My Opinion
 I hope you found this TL;DR helpful, but this book is definitely still worth a read.
 Cal offers a bunch of well-cited studies and plenty of memorable anecdotes to back up his points and give you an intuition for what he's talking